Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/textures/sky.rst

 ==========

 Sky Type
-   Sky model to use (Preetham or Hosek/Wilkie).
+   Sky model to use.

+   Preetham, Hosek/Wilkie
 Sun Direction
    Sun direction vector.
 Turbidity
    Atmospheric turbidity.

-(2: Arctic like, 3: clear sky, 6: warm/moist day, 10: hazy day)
+   - 2: Arctic like
+   - 3: clear sky
+   - 6: warm/moist day
+   - 10: hazy day

 Ground Albedo
    Amount of light reflected from the planet surface back into the atmosphere.
    (RGB 0,0,0 is black, 1,1,1 is white).

 Outputs